cyb3rxp/awesome-soc/ml_genai.md

 # Gen AI and machine learning opportunities for a SOC
 [WIP]

-This page deals with what Gen AI, AI agents, and machine leaning can effectively bring to a SOC (plus their downsides).
-Not marketing speech here, only watch and field feedback.
+This page deals with what Generative AI, AI agents, and machine leaning can effectively bring to a SOC (plus their downsides).
+No marketing speech here, only watch and field feedback.

 # Must read